 Work With Professionals

-I offer on-going or consultation, lessons to professional singers who feel that they have problems with their voice, that have not responded to changes in vocal technique, and require the exploration of psychological approaches to working with the vocal mechanism.
+I offer both on-going and one-off consultation lessons to professional singers who feel that they have problems with their voice that have not responded to attempts to change their vocal technique, and require the exploration of psychological approaches to working with the vocal mechanism.